 Styracosternans are known from most of the Cretaceous world, but are most particularly common or diverse in Europe, North America, Asia, and (in the Early Cretaceous) northern Africa.
 Among the diversity of Early Cretaceous styracosternans are:

 One subset of styracosternans (Hadrosauria) in particular shows a series of transformations including an increase in the number of tooth positions in the jaws and expansion of the snout.
 These dinosaurs are on the lineage which leads to the duckbilled dinosaurs (Hadrosauridae).
-Among the precursors and cousins of the hadrosaurids are Early Cretaceous Jinzhousaurus, Equijubus, Gongpoquansaurus and Probactrosaurus of China; Early-to-Late Cretaceous Protohadros of western North America; and Late Cretaceous Bactrosaurus and Plesiohadros of Asia.
+Among the precursors and cousins of the hadrosaurids are Early Cretaceous tall-snouted Altirhinus of Asia (once considered a species of Iguanodon, Equijubus of North America, Gongpoquansaurus and Probactrosaurus of China; Eolambia of western North America; Early-to-Late Cretaceous Protohadros of western North America; and Late Cretaceous Bactrosaurus and Plesiohadros of Asia.
 (These latter two fall out within Hadrosauridae proper in some analyses).
 There are many others, and more are being named every year.

 True Hadrosauridae is the most speciose and specialized branch of the ornithopods.
 All known members of Hadrosauridae proper are from the Late Cretaceous.
 Although known from Europe, South America, and Antarctica, the main diversity of hadrosaurids is in Asia and North America.